lee-lindley/PdfGen/README.md

 # applog.sql

-A general purpose database application logging facility, the core is an object oriented user defined type with methods for writing log records to a table.
+A lightweight and fast general purpose database application logging facility, the core is an object oriented user defined type with methods for writing log records to a table.
 Since the autonomous transactions write independently, you can get status of the program before "succesful" completion that might be required for dbms_output.
 In addition to generally useful logging, it (or something like it) is indispensable for debugging and development.

-You do not have to deploy this UDT and tables.There is a compile directive in *PdfGen.sql* that must be set to turn it on.
-If you comment out that line in the deploy script (along with the call to applog.sql), *PdfGen.sql* will compile just fine without it.
+You do not have to deploy this UDT and tables.
+There is a compile directive in *PdfGen.sql* that must be set to turn it on.
+If you comment out the line in the deploy script that sets PLSQL_CCFLAGS (along with the call to run applog.sql), *PdfGen.sql* will compile just fine without it.

 # test_PdfGen.sql